 - To help kill pests on the plant leaves like Aphids, spider mites and other sapsuckers use the misting solution above.

 - Ratio of 3% hydrogen peroxide to water is 1 part h202 to 8 parts water.
 This is a solution for example of 1 pint Hydrogen peroxide/gallon of water.
 It is safe to pour as a drench around your plant roots to sanitize the soil of fungus and other pathogens.
 Pour the solution into the plant pot around the roots and let the pot sit overnight to drain.

-- Mix 1 1/2 Tablespoons baking soda and 1 1/2 tablespoons 3% peroxide for a powerful homemade anti fungal solution that can be sprayed on the plant leaves.
+- Mix 1 1/2 Tablespoons baking soda and 1 1/2 tablespoons 3% peroxide with 2 and a half gallons (4 liters) of water for a powerful homemade anti fungal solution that can be sprayed directly on the plant leaves.
 This is helpful in getting rid of powdery mildew and other leaf spot diseases.
-Or a ratio or 1:1 whatever your volume needs.

 To Help Fix Root Rot: